jfiser247/spire-dev/docs/TROUBLESHOOTING.md

 This completely tears down and rebuilds your environment as if you just got a new MacBook.

+**⏱️ Expected Runtime:** The fresh install typically takes **3-4 minutes** on modern Macs.
+If it takes significantly longer, check the specific issues below.

 ## 🔧 Common Issues and Solutions

 ### 1. **"Clusters won't start" or "minikube errors"**